 The Chatham County Council on Aging, founded in 1974, promotes and supports independent living and the physical and mental wellness of persons aged 60 and older.
 The Council also supports family caregivers of older people who prefer to remain living at home.
 The Council has partnered with PiAP and UNC to provide learning opportunities for students and to address important issues facing Chatham seniors and their families.

-In 2017-18, a Capstone Team of UNC public health students is facilitating a process for engaging Chatham residents, public officials, health and human services organizations, the business and faith communities, and other stakeholders to produce a comprehensive plan for optimal aging in Chatham that will guide future work of private and public entities.
-To learn more about the Chatham County Department on Aging, click here.
+In 2018-19, a Capstone Team of UNC public health students is facilitating a process for engaging Chatham residents, public officials, health and human services organizations, the business and faith communities, and other stakeholders to implement a comprehensive plan for optimal aging in Chatham that will guide future work of private and public entities.

 UNC Center for Aging and Health